Remtasya/Rainbow-Deep-Q-Network-Reinforcement-Learning-Bananna-Environment/Report.md

 After ~550 episodes the agent was about to 'solve' the enviroment by attaining an average reward over 100 episodes greater than 13.0.

+A plot of score over time is shown below:

 <img src="https://github.com/Remtasya/DRLND-project-1-navigation/blob/master/project_images/Bananna_project_results.PNG" alt="Rainbow" width="400"/>

+### Hyperparameters
 #### Several Hyperparameters were used in this implementation which will be described below: